 We carry out the same taxation experiments under various characterizations of the elasticity of substitution between public and private education spending.
 We find that raising public spending increases economic growth in every case considered.
-However, as substitutability increases from a small value, higher public spending first yields smaller economic growth gains and then increasing gains.
+The growth rate of human capital is non-monotonic in the elasticity of substitution between public and private educational resources.
 We find that inequality is reduced more by the higher public education spending the larger is the degree of substitutability between public and private education spending.